Chairman’s Grants

 Grants listed below may be from the Gerstner Family Foundation or another Gerstner family philanthropic vehicle.
 Amounts may reflect cumulative annual grants or multi-year grants.
 To see annual amounts, please see listings of grants paid each year.

-To support food distribution in the Treasure Coast.
+• To support food distribution in Fairfield County, CT.

 $400,000